AndyMoreland/react-mosaic/README.md

 http://mosaic.achindyaev.ru/

-This is web realization of mosaic game.
+This is a web realization of mosaic game.
 It is based on:
  - NodeJS + npm (no server programming, used just for package managing and performing tasks), bower
  - JavaScript (ReactJS, Flux methodology)
  - Google Closure Compiler